cristinadoroftei/DatabasesFinalProject/readme.md

+## You can find the assets needed, including the Documentation and the Database Diagram in the `/resources` directory.

 # Here are the steps you should follow for running all the scripts and check out our database design.

 1. Have mysql server, any database client and node.js installed.
 Also have configured a root connection for your mysql server.